galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

 2. There are operators that have been overridden following a different semantic (respect to the most natural one, common in Python).
 3. AutoGraph converts Python statements naturally (`if`, `elif`, ...) but it requires some extra care when designing a function that is going to be `tf.function` decorated.

-In practice, and this is the most important lesson, **use the Tensorflow operators explicitly everywhere** (in the end, the Graph is still present, and we are building it!).
+In practice, and this is the most important lesson, **use the TensorFlow operators explicitly everywhere** (in the end, the Graph is still present, and we are building it!).

 Thus, we can write the correctly eager and graph-convertible function by using the correct `tf.` methods.